derich56/credit-risk-lgd-backtesting-/README.md

 # 📊 Credit Risk LGD Model Selection

-> LGD modeling project focused on backtesting, stability analysis, and business-driven model selection
+> This project demonstrates how stability and interpretability can outweigh raw accuracy in real-world credit risk modeling.

 ---